pstrawberrie/game/README.md

-# game
+# Game
-game

-- like coke music

-- galaxies
-  - planets/stars/moons
-    - planet zones (ie. water zone)
+Learning to make a game with Claude